 Stopping a Session

 Choose any of the following options to stop a pair programming session in your IDE:

 Inviting Users to a Session

 After starting a session, share the Invite URL with others to have them join your coding session.
-Participants can open the Invite URL in any modern browser—no registration, download, or installation required!
-In IntelliJ and VS Code, the Invite URL is automatically copied to the clipboard when the session is started, but you can always access the URL at any time.
+Participants can use this URL in their IDEs, or open the Invite URL in any modern browser.

 - In the CodeTogether view, click Copy Invite URL.